-If your organization’s risk management framework hasn’t quite reached that world-class level, you can take specific steps to improve your processes.
-After conducting a health check based on the criteria above, examine the types of internal control you have in place already, along with the goals that these controls are meant to accomplish.
-It’s important to remember that the scope of an internal framework reaches beyond mere financial controls; it’s meant to promote operational accuracy and efficiency, ensure compliance with internal policies and legal requirements, and fulfill the business’s moral obligation to its employees, customers, and stakeholders.
+It’s important to remember that the scope of an internal framework reaches beyond mere financial controls; it’s intended to promote operational accuracy and efficiency, ensure compliance with internal policies and legal requirements, and fulfill the business’s moral obligation to its employees, customers, and stakeholders.

 In general, you can categorize an effective framework into three major types of internal control: preventive, detective, and corrective.

-Preventive types of internal control are meant to keep errors or infractions from happening in the first place.
-This could range from physical security measures, like requiring badge access to an office space, to checks and balances meant to ensure accurate information input.
+Preventive types of internal control are meant to keep errors from occurring in the first place.
+Such as checks and balances to ensure accurate reporting.

-With regard to the Office of Finance specifically, common preventive controls include a separation of duties over common tasks like performing and authorizing transactions or preparing, reviewing, and approving reconciliations.
+Standard preventive controls in Finance and Accounting include separating duties over everyday tasks like performing and authorizing transactions or preparing, reviewing, and approving reconciliations.

-Detective types of internal control are meant to identify errors or infractions after they have occurred, but before they can linger long enough to become a larger problem.
-Depending on the industry type, this could include measures like a physical inventory count.
+Detective types of internal control are meant to discover errors after they have occurred but before they have lingered long enough to become a significant problem.

-Regarding the Office of Finance specifically, the majority of internal controls in place fall into this category.
-Internal audits provide reports and insights into compliance with company policies and relevant laws, catching any gaps or flaws before any external audit does so.
-Financial reporting and reconciliations not only identify errors but also offer data on an organization’s overall financial health, so CFOs can make smart decisions based on the data.
+Most internal controls for the Office of Finance fall into this category, such as internal audits that provide reports and insights into compliance, catching any gaps or flaws before any external audit, as well as financial reporting and reconciliations that identify errors and offer data on an organization’s overall financial health.